Here are some fantasy quotes both about and from fantasy...

 “Imagination is everything.
 It is the preview of life's coming attractions.”

-I hope to add new fantasy quotes to this page as I find them.
-If you know of any good fantasy quotes, let me know, and I’ll add them to this page.
+I'll add new fantasy quotes to this page as I find them.
+If you know of any interesting, funny, or moving fantasy quotes, whether it's from epic fantasy, contemporary fantasy, science fantasy, or any other subgenre, let me know via my contact page or reply to one of my newsletters.